MarquisPierre/mmp200/assignments/midterm.md

 **Learning objectives:** practice organizing information, web interface and visual design for a user-first web experience.

-**Task:** plan, design and prototype a website for a music festival.
+**Task:** plan, design and prototype a *responsive* website for a music festival.
 Visitors to the site should get excited about the festival, easily figure out the festival’s dates, location and how to buy tickets, and find out the line-ups and other activities.

 **STEP 1: Identify site goals and requirements**
 ------------------------------------------------